bertofurth/Seagate-Central-Samba/README_CROSS_COMPILE.md

 ### Run the build scripts in order
 The build scripts are named in the numerical order that they need to be executed.
-On the first run we suggest executing them individually to make sure each one works.
+There is a script called **run-all-build-samba.sh** that will execute all the individual build scripts in order however it may be more prudent to run each individually to make sure each one works.

     ./build-samba-01-gmp.sh
     ./build-samba-02-nettle.sh